WorldLLM: Improving LLMs' world modeling using curiosity-driven theory-making: Experiments

-This sections' results show that WorldLLM successfully leads to improvement of the LLM's forward modeling abilities when using curiosity-driven RL-based Experimenters.
-Moreover, we show that rewarding Experimenters for collecting transitions that help refine the hypotheses not only leads to efficient hypotheses but also leads to policies which solve our environment's full technology tree.
+This section's results show that WorldLLM successfully improves the LLM's forward modeling abilities when using curiosity-driven RL-based Experimenters.
+Moreover, we show that rewarding Experimenters for collecting transitions that help refine the hypotheses not only leads to efficient hypotheses but also leads to policies that solve our environment's full technology tree.